kaihcodes/netflix_data_analysis_in_python/README.md

-#About
+# About
-# This page hosts my python script for data analysis done on the netflix dataset
+This page hosts the netflix data analysis done in python